axilmar/parserlib/README.txt

     ast<div_t_> ast_div(div_op);

 This is one of the major differences from boost::spirit, in which parser objects are embedded into the grammar.
+By connecting the grammar and the AST outside of the grammar, the grammar remains clean and more readable.

 Parsing
 -------